-59.A set of general conditions are currently attached to RQs which are published on the GOsC website at: www.osteopathy.org.uk/news-and-resources/document- library/publications/conditions-of-practice-orderguidance/.
+67.A set of general conditions are currently attached to RQs which are published on the GOsC website.
 In due course, it is expected that OEIs will continue to report against these matters as part of their published reporting process if expiry dates for RQs (and therefore RQ conditions) are removed.
 Significant changes may impact on delivery of the Osteopathic Practice Standards.
 Therefore, OEIs are expected to monitor and report on these changes, and assess the risk to delivery of the Osteopathic Practice Standards and report on mitigating actions being undertaken.
-(Further guidance is provided in the RQ Change Notification Form which is available at www.osteopathy.org.uk/training-and-registration/information-for-education-providers.)
+(Further guidance is provided in the RQ Change Notification Form which is available on our website)

-- 60. Examples of change may include, but are not limited to:
+68. Examples of change may include, but are not limited to:

 - substantial changes in finance

 - substantial changes in management

 - changes to the title of the qualification

 - changes to the level of the qualification

 - changes to franchise agreements

 - changes to validation agreements

 - changes to the length of the course and the mode of its delivery

 - substantial changes in clinical provision

 - changes in teaching personnel

-- · changes in assessment
+- changes in assessment

 - changes in student entry requirements

 - changes in student numbers (an increase or decline of 20 per cent or more in the number of students admitted to the course relative to the previous academic year should be reported).

+- changes in patient numbers passing through the student clinic (an increase or decline of 20 per cent in the number of patients passing through the clinic relative to the previous academic year should be reported)

+- changes in teaching accommodation

+- changes in IT, library, and other learning resource provision

+- any event that might cause adverse reputational damage

+- any event that may impact educational standards and patient safety

-- 61. The GOsC Committee considers the reported change, the way in which the information came to the attention of GOsC, the OEI response, the current context of the OEI, and any impact on the Osteopathic Practice Standards, in order to make a decision about how to respond, as outlined in Figure 2.
+- 69. The GOsC Committee considers the reported change, the way in which the information came to the attention of GOsC, the OEI response, the current context of the OEI, and any impact on the Osteopathic Practice Standards, in order to make a decision about how to respond, as outlined in Figure 2.